webqit/quantum-js/README.md

 ## Examples

-Using the Stateful JS and Observer API polyfills, the following examples work today.
+Using the Quantum JS and Observer API polyfills, the following examples work today.

 + [Example 1: *Reactive Custom Elements*](#example-1-reactive-custom-elements)
 + [Example 2: *Pure Computations*](#example-2-pure-computations)

 ### Example 1: *Reactive Custom Elements*

 Manual reactivity accounts for a large part of the UI code we write today.
-But, what if we could simply write "Stateful" logic?
+But, what if we could simply write "Quantum" logic?

-In this example, we demonstrate a custom element that has a Stateful `render()` method.
+In this example, we demonstrate a custom element that has a Quantum `render()` method.
 We invoke the `render()` method only once and let every subsequent *prop* change be statically reflected:

 <details><summary>Code</summary>